monchoz/ethereum-kickstarter/README.md

 # Ethereum Kickstarter

-Kickstarter clone built over Ethereum
+Kickstarter clone with Ethereum and Solidity